25prabhu10/notes/docs/Concepts/Git/Git.md

 An open source Git extension for versioning large files

-Git Large File Storage (LFS) replaces large files such as audio samples, videos, datasets, and graphics with text pointers inside Git, while storing the file contents on a remote server like GitHub.com or GitHub Enterprise
+Git Large File Storage (LFS) replaces large files such as audio samples, videos, datasets, and graphics with text pointers inside Git, while storing the file contents on a remote server like GitHub.com or GitHub Enterprise or another Git LFS server

 ```bash
 # install LFS